jhartzell42/rust-c-book/src/intro.md

 > certainly using it too.
 That makes Rust unsafe just like C++ in practice,
 > and so there's no advantage to switching.

+I would call this a straw man, but people do call Rust a "safe" programming language, and some people say you should never have to use `unsafe` (which I disagree with).
+So this takes some addressing.

+First of all, memory safety, while important, is not the only purpose of Rust.
+I would switch to Rust even if it didn't have the `unsafe` keyword.
+There are many other problems about C++, and this book focuses on the other problems.

+Second of all, in every memory-safe language, safe abstractions are built from unsafe foundations.
+You have to -- assembly language is unsafe. `unsafe` allows those foundations to be written in Rust.

+You can't both have the guard rails that Rust provides and write certain types of high-performance code, but the `unsafe` keyword allows you to make the decision on whether to have your cake or eat it on a situation-by-situation basis, rather than giving up one or the other for the entire programming language.

+If you don't use `unsafe`, and you trust the libraries you import, then you're in a safe language.
+If you do use `unsafe`, you are temporarily in a language as flexible as C++, while still having many advantages of Rust.
+Use it to build more safe components, and expand the safe language, and you get to only worry about safety a small percentage of the time, as opposed to all the time in C++.

+> Rust is taking the easy way out.

+Who wouldn't want to take the easy way out?
+Do you exit your house by climbing through the windows?
+This phrase only makes sense when there's a downside, in which case the response depends on the alleged downside.
+But all in all, businesses *should* use programming languages that make programming easier.

 > Safety means that Rust is not as high-performance

+It's true that some operations in Rust are checked by default which are unchecked by default in C++.
+Array indexing is the typical example.

+However, both checked and unchecked indexing are available in both Rust and C++.
+The difference is in Rust, to use the unchecked one, you have to use a named method and an `unsafe` block.
+This is easy enough to do in situations where indexing matters.

+Most code is not the tight loops in performance-sensitive parts of performance-sensitive code.
+Most code by volume is configuration and other situations where the check is well worth it to prevent the possibility of memory corruption.
+Rust does make a less performant default decision than C++, but it is not that hard to override, and then you still get all the other benefits of Rust.

 > All programming languages have foot-guns.